Shaon2221/Learning-and-Experimenting_Data-Science/README.md

 That's it.
 Start playing with codes.
 Good Luck.🤗

 # What is next🎯
 After learning all of the things in this repo, you will be confident enough to do great things.
-Some of the recommendeation what I am doing after this:
+Some of the recommendation what I am doing after this:
 - Doing projects
 - Data Science micro course [Kaggle](https://www.kaggle.com/learn/overview)
 - Intro to Inferential Statistics